ab3llini/64Key/README.md

 ```

 ## Operating system
+The SOM9331 module now runs mainline OpenWRT

+See __Building__ section for details on how to compile an image.

+#### Initial software version

 The device runs a patched version of OpenWRT with support for USB gadget mode
  on the AR9331, wich is available at this repository: https://github.com/neykov/chipidea-openwrt/tree/chipidea-device